brandur/sorg/content/drafts/mongodb.md

 MongoDB has performed poorly in Jepsen tests (see [inaccessible primary][jepsen1] and [stale reads][jepsen2]).
-While this is undoubtedly a problem, it's not what's going to cause you the most grief on a day-to-day basis.
+While this is undoubtedly a problem, it's not even close to what's going to cause you the most grief on a day-to-day basis.

 ## Problems (#problems)

-Let's talk about why MongoDB is actually bad.
-It's almost entirely due to the fact that the system fails to give you any of the basic guarantees that a data store is meant to give you.
-You've probably heard of them before because they have a memorable acronym: "ACID".
+Let's talk about why MongoDB is actually a poor choice for your new production system.
+The reasons are almost entirely due to the basic guarantees that you'd want to have in any database system, but which it fails to give you.
+These guarantees even have a memorable acronym that was coined all the way back in the early 80s (which gives you an idea how long they've been considered a good idea), and which you've probably heard before: **ACID** (atomicity, consistency, isolation, and durability).

 MongoDB used to miss every letter in ACID.
 As of version 3, it only misses three out of four.
-Let me explain why the one they finally have ("D" for durability) is good progress, but nowhere near enough.
+Here I'll explain why the one they finally have (durability) is good progress, but nowhere near enough.

 ### No Atomicity (A) (#no-atomicity)